1024222685-boop/LithosAnthropus/README.md

 # StoneOfAnthropotes
 Independent Game Design
-Welcome to my Game World
+And welcome to my Game World
-I will lead you to incredible world which you didn't know before